To build your own Itinerary, click to add an item to your Itinerary basket.

 The guards’ duty is to protect the monarch; they are modern soldiers whose operational duties take them round the world to areas of conflict.

-Windsor Guildhall is where Prince Charles married Camilla and you can see the ceremony room when you visit the Windsor and Royal Borough Museum, subject to room availability.
+Windsor Guildhall is where Their Majesties The King and The Queen (when they were The Prince of Wales and The Duchess of Cornwall) were married in 2005.
+You can see the ceremony room when you visit the Windsor and Royal Borough Museum, subject to room availability.

 Enjoy the wonderful shopping on offer in Windsor and Eton and discover many royal warrant holders.